diverse-project/MML-regression/README.md

 ### Interpretation

-We can observe few things :
+We made the following observations :
-- scikit-learn is usually the fastest framework, regardling of the data file or the algorithm, except for some exception, where XGBoost outperform it.
-So Python's framework where globally faster.
+- scikit-learn is the fastest framework on DT, regardless of the data, and also on SGD with boston.csv and x264_netflix.csv, but XGBoost outperforms it in all other cases.
+So Python's framework is globally faster.
-- On each csv file, the RandomForest algorithm have perform the best, with R as the best framework in term of overall result.
+- On each csv file, the RandomForest algorithm has performed the best, with R being the best framework in term of overall results.
-- SGD and SVR efficiency is really weird in some cases.
+- SGD and SVR efficiency is really poor in some cases.
-- All files are equivalent in term of evaluation time, but in term of efficiency, x264 yield the best efficiency and boston the worst.
+- All files are equivalent in term of evaluation time, but in term of efficiency, x264 yields the best efficiency and boston the worst.
 - Each framework is pretty equivalent to others in terms of efficiency, except in some weird cases.

-Overall, we advise to use either Python's frameworks or R' one, because on how natural and easy to use these languages are.
-But if you have to choose between all, it will be better to use sklearn as a beginner, since it provide a lot of usefull documentation, when other can be quite obscure to understand.
+Overall, we advise to use either Python's frameworks or R's, because of how natural and easy to use these languages are.
+But if you have to choose between all, it will be better to use sklearn as a beginner, since it provides a lot of useful documentation, when others can be quite obscure to understand.

 ## Feedback

-Although the project can be quite interesting, the lack of context or knowledge of machine learning held us back to really make an accurate implementation and to really try to improve.
+Although the project can be quite interesting, the lack of context or knowledge of machine learning held us back from making a really accurate implementation and from optimizing it.
-In fact, it's showing with the weird behaviour of SVR and SGD in some case : are they inappropriate or we haven't choose the correct implementation or even tune it in the good way?
-We can't decide on it.
+The poor efficiency of SVR and SGD is maybe due to the fact that we didn't choose the correct implementation or didn't tune it the good way?
+We don't have the elements to answer that question.

-Also, it was a quite a huge project to work with, when we already have a lot of other big project to work on in other courses.
+Also, it was quite a huge project to work on, and the workload on other projects prevented us from improving our work the way we wanted.